32 Best Big-Batch Main Dishes That'll Leave You With Plenty of Leftovers

 Grilled pork tenderloin with pineapple salsa

-If you start to feel bored by chicken, this pork tenderloin will liven up any celebration.
-Bright flavors of pineapple liven up the richness of this meat, and it'll be a fun way to serve pork we bet your guests haven't had yet.
+If you start to feel bored by chicken, this pork tenderloin will liven up any dinner.
+Bright flavors of pineapple liven up the richness of this meat, and it's an unexpected way to serve pork.

 Get our recipe for Grilled Pork Tenderloin with Pineapple Salsa.

 When you need to make a lot of food for a lot of people, this beef stew will be your new go-to.
 With borrowed flavors from a classic French coq au vin, you will not only fill your family up, but impress them with the complex subtleties of flavor embedded in the soup.
 Make sure to brown your meat before it goes in to fully ensure the soup is loaded with flavor.
 Plus, leftovers (if there are any) make for hearty lunches throughout the week.